-www.knoxfocus.com HUGE AUCTION FRIDAY, June 14 at 6PM Fountain City Auction (865)474-9931 June 10, 2019 Phone: 865-686-9970 | PO Box 18377, Knoxville, TN 37928 | Located at 4109 Central Avenue Pike, Knoxville, Tennessee 37912 School board recognizes student rep, retiring principal The June 5, 2019 Knox County School Board meeting was called to order by Chair Terry Hill at 5:02 p.m. with all nine districts represented.
-Fourth District Representative Virginia Babb led the Pledge of Allegiance and the moment of silence Hill reminded everyone that the deadline for transfers is July 1, 2019 Chair Terry Hill took the the Knox County School Board's 2019 Student Representative, Hannah Selph.
+HUGE AUCTION FRIDAY, June 14 at 6PM Over 400 lots!
+See pictures at fountaincityauction.com Fountain City Auction (865)474-9931 June 10, 2019 Phone: 865-686-9970 | PO Box 18377, Knoxville, TN 37928 | Located at 4109 Central Avenue Pike, Knoxville, Tennessee 37912 School board recognizes student rep, retiring principal By Anne Primm The June 5, 2019 Knox County School Board meeting was called to order by Chair Terry Hill at 5:02 p.m. with all nine districts represented.
+Fourth District Representative Virginia Babb led the Pledge of Allegiance and the moment of silence.
+Hill reminded everyone that the deadline for transfers is July 1, 2019.
+Chair Terry Hill took the opportunity to recognize the Knox County School Board's 2019 Student Representative, Hannah Selph.
 Hannah is from Chairperson Hill's own sixth district.
 Hannah is an academic scholar who was designated as an AP Scholar and member of Mu Alpha Theta, and has been accepted into the University of Tennessee's prestigious Chancellors Honors Program.
-She also served as a membe of the Hardin Valley High school Marching Band, was a Stem Academy Ambassador, was a Tennessee TSA State Official Coach for two years, and volunteered at church, KARM, and at the American Cancer Society Last but not least, she was nominated for the Hardin Valley Academy Hawk Award, the school's most prestigious award.
-Kudos and best wishes to Hannahl Thomas was next to give his report.
-He congratulated retiring L & M STEM Academ Principal Becky Ashe for receiving the Tennessee Stem Innovator Award, Thomas also congratulated Farragut High School for receiving STEM school designation Farragut High was one Tennessee to receive also related that he and Mayor Jacobs visited Sam E. Hill School in late May in a joint effort between the mayor's office Knox County Schools and the Knox County Public Library System to distribute 6,800 library cards to 17 elementary ourage reading in Continued on page 2
+She also served as a member of the Hardin Valley High school Marching Band, was a Stem Academy Ambassador, was a Tennessee TSA State Official Coach for two years, and volunteered at church, KARM, and at the American Cancer Society.
+Last but not least, she was nominated for the Hardin Valley Academy Hawk Award, the school's most prestigious award.
+Kudos and best wishes to Hannah!
+Superintendent Bob Thomas was next to give his report.
+He congratulated retiring L & M STEM Academy Principal Becky Ashe for receiving the Tennessee Stem Innovator Award Thomas also congratulated Farragut High School for receiving STEM school designation.
+Farragut High was one of eleven schools in Tennessee to receive such distinction.
+Thomas also related that he and Mayor Jacobs visited Sam E. Hill School in late May in a joint effort between the mayor's office, Knox County Schools, and the Knox County Public Library System to distribute 6.800 library cards to 17 elementary and middle schools to encourage reading in Continued on page 2